linweiyuan/go-chatgpt-api/README.md

 ## A forward proxy program attempting to bypass `Cloudflare 403` and `Access Denied`.

+### Experimental project, with no guarantee of stability and backward compatibility, use at your own risk.

 | Version | Branch   | Image                              | Features                                                                                                       |
 |---------|----------|------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | New     | `main`   | `linweiyuan/go-chatgpt-api:latest` | Direct connection to the `API`, only requires one container to run (excluding `warp` and `cookies`)            |